Why Do Dogs Become Picky Eaters

 Read the labels on our dog food toppings and dog treats, and you’ll recognize the names of all of the ingredients, because there are no byproducts, additives, preservatives, or rendered food in any of the products we make.

-Try All 5 Flavors Of Our Dog Food Toppers – 40% Off
+Try All 5 Flavors Of Our Dog Food Toppers – 20% Off with code MVP20

 Perfect for picky eater dogs, we’ve created a meal variety pack of all five flavors of our toppers: